-(center) The exterior entrance of the Jiroft vase building (idem.)
+(left and right) Chlorite vase, Jiroft (Madjidzadeh, 2003, 67) (center) The exterior entrance of the Jiroft vase building (idem.)

-(right) Board game and dies from Shahr-e Sukhteh (National Museum of Iran)
+(left) Board game from the Royal Cemetery of Ur (British Museum) (right) Board game and dies from Shahr-e Sukhteh (National Museum of Iran)

 (left) Artificial eye ball from Shahr-e Sukhteh (right) Cyrus Cylinder

 The archaeological excavations at the South Konar Sandal mounds of Jiroft in the Kerman province of Iran conducted during the years 2003 to 2007 unfolded remains of a highly flourished culture with an astonishingly sophisticated art.
 Most invaluable amongst the findings were a brick inscription and three clay tablets.
 Some very simple and not previously recorded signs along with others known in both Proto- and Linear Elamite sign collection, motivated the author to commence a study on the structure of these writing systems based on the process of sign formation.
 The author believes that in spite of the high number of signs in many ancient writing systems, no script could be invented without pre-plan or earlier stages of development.
 Dissection of the Linear Elamite signs and their comparison to the Proto-Elamite and Sumerian resulted in the reconstruction of what she calls "Master Grid": a diagram formed based on the two fundamental concepts of geometry, "line and dot" and the source for the invention of geometric signs.
 Such an apparently simple but actually very conceptual apparatus should have undergone a long period of mental and experimental refinement prior to this stage.